NoNameSpecified/UnbelievaBoat-Python-Bot/README.md

 ### - json usage
-tldr:
-json is problematic but I think for small stuff this should still work, contact me if you got any problems / questions tho.
+TLDR: json is problematic but I think for small stuff this should still work, contact me if you got any problems / questions tho.

-longer version:
-So i made this bot a long time ago and I decided to use json, which is honestly a bad idea for a database, as pointed out in https://stackoverflow.com/a/73869286.
+longer version: So i made this bot a long time ago and I decided to use json, which is honestly a bad idea for a database, as pointed out in https://stackoverflow.com/a/73869286.
 However, it would take way too long to change the whole system now, especially since I'm only fixing and adding minor stuff now and don't have the time to do big changes.
 But from what I can tell, this works fine aswell and not that slow!
 If you do face problems concerning speed, please contact me (discord or issue on github) and maybe I can do a little, if it's due to json usage I won't be able to help you tho.